composer/composer/doc/03-cli.md

 * **--no-dev:** Disables auditing of require-dev packages.
 * **--format (-f):** Audit output format.
 Must be "table" (default), "plain", or "summary".
+* **--locked:** Audit packages from the lock file, regardless of what is currently in vendor dir.

 ## help